uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     :sorted:

     Categorical feature
-        A :term:`feature` with a discrete domain.
+        A :term:`Feature` with a discrete domain.
 Can be :term:`nominal <Nominal feature>` or :term:`ordinal <Ordinal feature>`.

         **Synonyms:** discrete feature, qualitative feature

     Nominal feature
-        A :term:`categorical feature` without ordering between values.
+        A :term:`Categorical feature` without ordering between values.
 Only equality operation is defined for nominal features.

         **Examples:** a person's gender, color of a car